NEONScience/NEON-Data-Skills/tutorials/data-institutes/jupyter-intro/Jup02-JupyterNotebook.md

 	 jupyter nbconvert --to pdf notebook_name.ipynb

 Where "notebook_name.ipynb" matches the name of the notebook you want to convert.
-Prior to converting the notebook you must be in the same working directory as your notebooks.
+Prior to converting the notebook you must be in the same working directory as your notebook or use the correct file path from your current working directory.

+Converting to PDF requires both Pandoc and LaTeX to be installed.
+You can find out more in the <a href="https://nbconvert.readthedocs.io/en/latest/usage.html#" target="_blank">ReadTheDoc for nbconvert</a>.

 If you prefer to convert to a different format, like html, you simply change the file type.
+	 jupyter nbconvert --to html notebook_name.ipynb
 Read more on what formats you can convert to and more about the
 <a href="https://github.com/jupyter/nbconvert" target="_blank"> nbconvert package </a>.